verbb/vizy/docs/feature-tour/field-settings.md

 Block Types define reusable sets of Craft fields.
 They are global: editing a type changes its definition for every Vizy field using it.
 This field’s Block Configuration chooses which of those types editors can insert and how they appear in the picker.

 Create or edit types through **Settings → Vizy → Block Types**, or from the field’s Block Configuration.
 Use a separate type when a field needs a different layout without changing other fields.
-[Blocks and Block Types](docs:feature-tour/blocks-and-block-types) explains the setup.
+[Block Types and Groups](docs:feature-tour/block-types-and-groups) explains the setup.

 ### Groups